Objectivitix/site/README.md

 It's all objects.
 This site will indefinitely be a work-in-progress.

+> Hello, challenger.
+The index is your key.

 ## DEVLOG
 vbeta-0 | The first version, with only the reminder on the fundamentality of objects.